Skip to main content

 }

 Trying to verify geo1_unroll will yield a counter-example to verification.
-Because this is loop unrolling, it is a true counter-example to init_c + 0.99 being an upper bound.
-On the other hand, if you change k = 11, then the program verifies.
-But this tells you nothing about the actual program semantics.
+It is a true counter-example to init_c + 0.99 being an upper bound for the original program.

 info